 Leanna Kirchoff has been writing music since a young age growing up on the high plains of eastern Colorado.
 Her earliest musical influences were piano lessons and accompanying the choir at her local church, experiences that have shaped her development as a composer.
-Kirchoff’s expanding catalog of compositions includes vocal and instrumental chamber music, song cycles, choral music, musicals and opera.
+She describes her music as a pathway through poignant moments, soulful reflections and beautiful ideas.
+Kirchoff’s catalog of compositions includes opera, song cycles, choral music, vocal and instrumental chamber music, and musicals.

-Kirchoff has received awards for her staged works and choral music.
-Her chamber opera, The Clever Artifice of Harriet and Margaret, won the 2014-2016 National Opera Association Dominick Argento Chamber Opera Competition.
-The opera has been performed at the 2016 NOA convention by the Indiana Wesleyan University opera department, the Minnesota Fringe Festival, Gateway Opera in St. Louis, and the University of Colorado.
+Her chamber opera, The Clever Artifice of Harriet and Margaret, won the 2014-2016 National Opera Association Dominick Argento Chamber Opera Competition, with performances at the 2016 National Opera Association convention (Indiana Wesleyan University opera), at Missouri State University, the Festival of Women in Music in Columbus, Mississippi, the Minnesota Fringe Festival (Really Spicy Opera), Gateway Opera of St. Louis, and the University of Colorado.

 Kirchoff received the Sorel Medallion, an international choral composition prize for her choral piece, Meciendo.
 The award culminated in a performance at Carnegie’s Zankel Hall by New-York based Voices of Ascension.
 Other notable performances of Meciendo have been at the American Choral Directors Association conference in Kansas City and the Colorado Music Educators Association conference.
 Kirchoff has also held an American Composers Forum Faith Partners Residency, composing choral pieces for Boston area Temple Emanuel Synagogue and Twelfth Baptist Church.
 Early in her career, she won the Denver Women’s Chorus National Composition Competition.